rquarry/aws-pfsense/README.md

 - Terraform setup with AWS credentials.
 The [Get Started - AWS](https://developer.hashicorp.com/terraform/tutorials/aws-get-started) tutorials are a good start for this.
 - A security policy applied to your credentials that has, at minimum, the permissions listed in [policy.json].
 "All" EC2 permissions is another, but less secure, avenue to take.
 - Rename [terraform.tfvars.example] tp terraform.tfvars and populate the variables with actual values.
 - Visit the Amazon marketplace and subscribe to access the pfSense AMI.
-This is still a "pay-per-use" AMI where.
-"Hourly users may cancel or stop using this service at any time".
+This is still a "pay-per-use" AMI where, "Hourly users may cancel or stop using this service at any time".
 The whole subscription seems built around the EULA and pricing so more of a formality for my casual usage.
 - Assuming your AMI is different, update it prior to running ```terraform plan```

+## Credits

+The AWS Terraform code from the Detection Lab project by Chris Long was used as the starting point for this project

 ---